Colonoscopies Upset Your Microbiome

 Taking Probiotics Before Colonoscopy Can Help

 In another double-blind, placebo-controlled trial, 104 patients with constipation were given probiotics or a placebo daily for two weeks before their pre-colonoscopy bowel prep procedure.
-Pre-treatment with probiotics resulted in more effective bowel cleansing, improved colonic mucosa visualization during the colonoscopy and reduction of intestinal distress symptoms following the colonoscopy.iv
+Pre-treatment with probiotics resulted in more effective bowel cleansing, improved colonic mucosa visualization during the colonoscopy and reduction of intestinal distress symptoms following the colonoscopy.vi

 Probiotic supplements like Dr. Ohhira’s Original Formula are a good choice for improving digestive health before and after your next Colonoscopy!